 Establishing a baseline involves using the operation production numbers to set an average for a regular business day.
-The total is divided by the employee number, either for the whole organisation or for specific divisions.
+The total is divided by the employee number, either for the whole organization or for specific divisions.
 A realistic example of this is a small business repair shop that takes advantage of the average maintenance services it provides.
 This number is then divided by the employee number needed to decide the baseline.

 2. Determine goals and targets

 Targets and goals change based on industry.
-Nevertheless, most organisations choose to set parameters that represent their business goals.
+Nevertheless, most organizations choose to set parameters that represent their business goals.
 Productivity targets can be adjusted based on abilities.
 What this could mean for customer service representatives, for example, is an awareness of their inability to manage their workflow.
 Their output is influenced directly by their primary task: to accept calls.
 In this case, the productivity target may need to be lowered by employers.